The numbers behind the broadband ‘homework gap’

 The other notable difference in home broadband adoption pertains to the race and ethnicity of the householder.
 Lower-income black and Hispanic households with children trail comparable white households with children by about 10 percentage points.

 Asian Americans, by contrast, outperform the other groups in broadband adoption for households with children, regardless of income level.
 A likely explanation is that Asian Americans have the highest educational levels of any racial group in the United States, which is a characteristic strongly associated with having broadband at home.

 Note: The author is currently a senior researcher at Pew Research Center.
 Prior to joining the center, he served on the Federal Communications Commission team that developed the National Broadband Plan.

-John B. Horrigan is a senior researcher focusing on the internet and technology at Pew Research Center.
+John B. Horrigan is a former senior researcher focusing on the internet and technology at Pew Research Center.